 Step 4: Understanding the Regulations under which your E-Commerce Business will Operate

 The Singapore government has implemented specific regulations to protect both the businesses and their customers.
-As a business owner, you must familiarize yourself with the the various rules and regulations under which your e-commerce business will operate.
+As a business owner, you must familiarize yourself with the various rules and regulations under which your e-commerce business will operate.

 For example, when it comes to web advertising, all online advertisements must comply with the Singapore Code of Advertising Practice.
 Online advertisements must be legal, decent, honest, and truthful.
-When it comes to data security and protection, it is an e-commerce business owners’ duty to protect their customers’ database from being either stolen or misused.
+When it comes to data security and protection, it is an e-commerce business owners’ duty to protect their customers’ databases from being either stolen or misused.

 Are E-Commerce Businesses Slowly Overtaking Physical Retail Stores?